Wilson Center Experts

 B.A., International Studies, Lock Haven University; M.A., Political Science, University of California-San Diego; Ph.D., Political Science, University of California-San Diego

-Director, Trans-Border Institute, University of San Diego, 2003-present
+Director, Justice in Mexico Project, University of San Diego, 2013-present

 Faculty, Department of Political Science, University of San Diego, 2003-present

 Director, Trans-Border Institute, University of San Diego, 2003-2013

 Project Coordinator, Project on Reforming the Administration of Justice in Mexico, Center for U.S.-Mexican Studies, 2002-2005